itamardavidyan/Forms-Application/README.md

     * mongoose
     * mongoose-dynamic-schemas
  4. set line 168 in index.js file as a comment.
- 5. cancel the comment in line 169 in index.js file. modify the port as you wish.
+ 5. cancel the comment in line 169 in index.js file. modify the PORT as you wish.
  6. run "node index.js"
+ 7. go to http://localhost:8080/ || another PORT .